Channel Configuration (configtx)¶

 write to an element deep in the hierarchy must contain the higher level

-as well.
+elements in its write_set as well.
 However, for any element in the

-which is also specified in the read_set
+write_set which is also specified in the read_set at the same

 version, the element should be specified sparsely, just as in the